graphsense/DW-VA-Taxonomy/README.md

 In order to provide machine-processable, downloadable taxonomy representations, they must first be converted into (a) commonly accepted format(s) and provided as downloadable files.
 This is what the conversion script `script/convert.py` does.

-Before running the script, make sure you have Python 3 up and running and install the dependencies.
+Before running the script, make sure you have Python 3 up and running and install the dependencies using [conda](https://docs.conda.io/en/latest/).

-	python3 -m venv venv
-	source venv/bin/activate

-	pip install -r requirements.txt
+	conda env create -f environment.yml

 Then run the conversion script by passing the taxonomy YAML files and an optional output folder (which is `assets/data` by default.